This post may contain affiliate links. Please read our disclosure policy.

 A Classic Side Dish!

-This boiled corn on the cob is also great for salads and other dishes.
-Just slice off the corn from the cob and mix it in with your favorite salads or eat as is.
-Perfect for corn salsa or this summer corn salad.
+Boiling corn on the cob is also great for salads and other dishes.
+Just slice off the corn from the cob and mix it in with your favorite salads or eat it as is.
+Perfect for Corn Salsa or this Summer Corn Salad.

 How Long to Boil Corn on the Cob

-Boiling: Fill a large pot with water.
-Pour 1 quart of water per ear into your largest pot, add Kosher salt, then bring the water to a boil.
-Once the water is boiling, add the corn.
-Be sure you do not over crowd the pot.
+BOIL.
+Fill a large pot with water.
+Pour 1 quart of water per ear into your largest pot, add kosher salt, then bring the water to a boil.
+Once the water is boiling add the corn.
+Be sure you do not overcrowd the pot.

 As soon as the water returns to a boil, the corn is done.
 This should only take 4-5 minutes.
 Remove from the heat and cover the pot with a lid.
 The corn can stay in the hot water for up to 30 minutes.